unitejohndalev/unitejohndalev/README.md

 - 👋 Hi, I’m John Dale Unite
 - 👀 I’m into Front-end development
-- 🌱 I’m currently learning react.js/next.js/typescript
+- 🌱 Here's my tech stack react.js/next.js/typescript for front-end and for back-end I have experienced in Springboot and a little bit of Express.js
 - 💞️ I’m looking to collaborate on any project as a front-end developer
 - 📫 How to reach me mail me unitejohndalev@gmail.com